SergeyTsalkov/brooce/README.md

   * **drop** (bool, default false) - Don't send the job to the done or failed list after it finishes.
 Jobs that finish running will just vanish.
   * **droponsuccess** (bool, default false) - If the job exits successfully, don't send it to the done list.
 Instead, it will just vanish.
   * **droponfail** (bool, default false) - If the job exits with a non-zero exit code, don't send it to the failed list.
 Instead, it will just vanish.
+  * **requeuedelayed** (int, default 60) - A job that has been bumped to the delayed queue because it couldn't acquire a lock, will be moved back to the pending queue after this many seconds.
+This option can't be set on individual jobs, but only in global_job_options and per-queue job_options.
+  * **requeuefailed** (int, default 0) - If set above 0, failed jobs will be moved back to the pending queue after this many seconds.
+This allows for indefinite retrying.
+For limited or job-specific retrying, see the maxtries option.
+This option can't be set on individual jobs, but only in global_job_options and per-queue job_options.

 Job options can be specified in these places: the global_job_options section of [brooce.conf](CONFIG.md); the per-queue job_options sections of [brooce.conf](CONFIG.md); individual jobs, as in the example below.
 Options in a more specific location (like the job itself) can override more general ones (like the global job options).